Apartment classes of integral symplectic groups: Introduction

 \textbf{Outline.} \cref{sec:restricted-building} introduces a new poset, the restricted Tits building $T^\omega_n(W)$, and studies its connectivity properties.
 This poset is a variant of the symplectic Tits building $T^\omega_n$ defined above.
 In \cref{sec:putmans-results-and-IArel}, we define the complex $\I^{\sigma, \delta}$, which Putman introduced in \cite{putman2009aninfinitepresentationofthetorelligroup}, and the complex $\IA$, which we use in our proof of Gunnells' theorem.
 We show that Putman's connectivity results for $\I^{\sigma, \delta}$ imply that $\IA$ is highly connected as well.
 Furthermore, we explain how one can combine connectivity results obtained by Church--Putman \cite{churchputman2017thecodimensiononecohomologyofslnz} with our results about the restricted Tits building to give an alternative proof of the first steps of Putman's connectivity calculation for $\I^{\sigma, \delta}$.
 This fixes the gaps in Putman's argument (see \cref{rem:smallgap} and \cref{rem:revisited}).
 In \cref{sec:symplectic-modular-symbols}, we define the integral apartment class map appearing in Gunnells' theorem. \cref{sec:new-proof-of-gunnells-theorem} contains the new proof of \cref{gunnellstheorem}.

 \textbf{Acknowledgments.} This article is based on Chapter 5 of Sroka's PhD Thesis \cite{sroka2021thesis} written at the University of Copenhagen.
 Essentially, all results presented here are contained in \cite{sroka2021thesis}.
 It is a pleasure to thank Andrew Putman for posing the question that led to this work \cite{amssession2020} and for sharing his idea for a new proof of Gunnells’ theorem \cite{putman2021privatecommunication}.
 We thank Peter Patzt for helpful discussions and comments, and the department of the University of Copenhagen for the excellent working conditions.
 RJS would like to thank his PhD advisor Nathalie Wahl for many fruitful and clarifying conversations about \cite[Chapter 5]{sroka2021thesis}.
+We thank the anonymous referee for their careful reading and helpful suggestions.